 While every effort is made to ensure children's safety, accidents with young children will occur.
-Staff members are trained in First Aid-CPR-AED procedures.
+All staff are trained in First Aid-CPR-AED procedures.
+First aid kits are located in each children's restroom and on each playground.
+An AED is located in the hallway to the children's classrooms.

 In the event of a minor injury (i.e., scrape, bump, bruises, etc.) a staff member will administer appropriate first aid and comfort the child.
 An accident report form will be completed and sent home with your child explaining the nature and treatment of the injury.
 A courtesy call or email may be made to inform about the incident.

 If the injury is major (i.e., broken limb, requiring stitches, etc.) a parent/guardian is immediately contacted.
 Should a parent/guardian be unavailable, alternate names on the child's Emergency Contact form are contacted.
 When no one can be reached, the child's physician is contacted to determine what action should be taken.
 Should immediate medical attention be needed, EMS will be called to transport the child to an emergency room accompanied by a staff member.
 The staff witnessing the accident will complete an incident report.

-x.
-Safety
+X. Safety